The Game-Changer for i18next & TypeScript: Introducing the Selector API!

 // AFTER:

-This incredible feature would not have been possible without the passion and dedication of several key individuals.
+This feature wouldn’t have been possible without the passion and dedication of several key individuals.

 First and foremost, a massive thank you to Andrew Jarrett.
-He not only proposed the initial idea but also single-handedly implemented the entire feature, wrote the codemod for migration, and updated all the documentation.
-His commitment to improving the i18next developer experience has been truly inspiring.
+He not only proposed the initial idea but also implemented the entire feature, wrote the codemod for migration, and updated the documentation.

-A special thanks also goes to Marco Pasqualetti, who provided extensive, high-quality feedback and thoroughly tested every aspect of the new API to ensure it was robust and reliable.
+A special thanks also goes to Marco Pasqualetti, who provided extensive feedback and thoroughly tested the new API.

-Go ahead and update to the latest versions of i18next and react-i18next to give it a try!
+Update to the latest versions of i18next and react-i18next to give it a try.